David Rubenstein: Historic document preservation

-In December 2007 Rubenstein purchased the last privately owned copy of Magna Carta at Sotheby's auction house in New York for $21.3 million.
+In December 2007, Rubenstein purchased the last privately owned copy of Magna Carta at Sotheby's auction house in New York for $21.3 million.
 He has lent it to the National Archives in Washington, D.C.
-In 2011, Rubenstein gave $13.5 million to the National Archives for a new gallery and visitor center.
+In 2011, he gave $13.5 million to the National Archives for a new gallery and visitor center.

-In 2013, he purchased the July 6, 1776 edition of The Pennsylvania Evening Post, which was the first newspaper to print the U.S. Declaration of Independence, for $632,500, so it could be placed on public display.
+In 2013, Rubenstein purchased the July 6, 1776 edition of The Pennsylvania Evening Post, which was the first newspaper to print the U.S. Declaration of Independence, for $632,500, so it could be placed on public display.
 He loaned the copy, one of 19 known to exist, to the Newseum in 2016.

-In 2012, he purchased a copy of the Emancipation Proclamation, signed by Abraham Lincoln, for $2 million.
+In 2012, Rubinstein purchased a copy of the Emancipation Proclamation, signed by Abraham Lincoln, for $2 million.
 It was one of 48 copies of the Proclamation to be signed by Lincoln, of which about half survive.
 Rubenstein donated $10 million to the National Museum of African American History and Culture and loaned the museum his copy of the Emancipation Proclamation as well as a rare copy of the Thirteenth Amendment, which was also signed by Lincoln.
 Rubenstein acquired the 1784 Abel Buell map at Christie's in 2011 and loaned it to the Library of Congress for display.

-In November 2013, he bought a copy of the Bay Psalm Book for $14.1 million, the first book printed in British North America; it was the highest price ever paid for a printed book.
-Rubinstein loaned the book to Duke University, where it was publicly displayed.
+In November 2013, he bought a copy of the Bay Psalm Book, the first book printed in British North America, for $14.1 million.
+This was the highest price ever paid for a printed book.
+Rubenstein loaned the book to Duke University, where it was publicly displayed.

 Performing arts

 Rubenstein was vice chairman of the board of the Lincoln Center for the Performing Arts in New York, and chairman of its fundraising drive.
 A new atrium was named for him.

 Rubenstein contributed $111 million to the John F. Kennedy Center for the Performing Arts, making him the largest individual contributor in the Kennedy Center's history.
 This includes a $50 million donation in 2013 to fund half of a 65,000 square-foot addition to the center.
 Rubenstein spent 14 years on the Kennedy Center board, to which he was appointed by President George W. Bush.
 He was appointed chairman of the board in 2010 and was subsequently reelected.
 He announced his intention to leave the board in January 2025, but agreed to remain chair until September 2026 pending a nationwide search for a successor.
-The Kennedy Center board was historically nonpartisan, but in February 2025, President Donald Trump orchestrated a takeover of the Center, firing all 18 members of the board of trustees who had been appointed by President Joe Biden, and replacing them with loyalists.
+The Kennedy Center was overseen by President Donald Trump, who fired all 18 members of the board of trustees appointed by President Joe Biden.
 Trump also removed Rubenstein as chair of board and installed himself as chairman of the Kennedy Center.
+Rubenstein declined to comment publicly but subsequently thanked the Kennedy Center staff for their work during his tenure.